lunacrafts/reflection_mb/README.md

 Follow these steps to set up Mirrorboards services:

-1. Navigate to the docker directory:
+1. Navigate to the root directory:

-`cd docker`

-2. Build the Docker image:

-`docker-compose build`

-3. Start the Docker containers:

-`docker-compose up`
+`pnpm run docker:build`

+`pnpm run docker:up`

-4. Then you can connect to mongodb with URI
+2. Then you can connect to mongodb with URI

-`mongodb://mongodb1:27011,mongodb2:27012,mongodb3:27013/mirrorboards?replicaSet=rs0`
+`mongodb://luna:crafts@localhost:27017`

+3. You can load default mirrorboards seed using command:

+`pnpm run seed`

 # Components